Yes, your tax refund is smaller

 MJ: So then what should be used to evaluate its pros and cons?

-JR: We did a number of analyses at the time [the bill passed], and the takeaways were that it was a big tax cut; it had some distributional concerns, mainly that it delivered on average larger gains as a percentage of income to higher income people than lower income people; it would have some positive effects on the economy in the short run, but relatively little over time; and, while there were some features of simplification and reform, it didn’t do a whole lot of deep reform, at least in the individual income tax system.
-And, of course, it’s all temporary: most of the individual provisions will expire at the end of 2025.
+JR: We did a number of analyses at the time [the bill passed], and the takeaways were that it was a big tax cut; it had some distributional concerns, mainly that it delivered on average larger gains as a percentage of income to higher-income people than lower-income people; it would have some positive effects on the economy in the short run but relatively little over time; and, while there were some features of simplification and reform, it didn’t do a whole lot of deep reform, at least in the individual income tax system.
+And, of course, it’s all temporary: Most of the individual provisions will expire at the end of 2025.

 So that analysis that we did is still how I think about the bill: It was a very costly bill that will do relatively little for growth.
 But that view is relatively unaffected by what we’ve seen in the last couple of weeks.